In this post, you’ll see the steps to schedule a Python script using the Windows Scheduler.

 Step-2: Save the Python Script

-Once you’re done writing the script, save it as a Python file (which should have the .py file type):
+Once you’re done writing the script, save it as a Python file (where the file extension is .py):

 Step-3: Create Batch File to Run the Python Script

-Next, you’ll need to create a batch file to run the Python script.
+Next, create a batch file to run the Python script.

-To start, open Notepad, and then apply the following generic structure:
+To start, open Notepad, and then use the following template: